Mini: 50th anniversary

 Several key events marked the 50th anniversary of the Mini in 2009.
 On 13 January 2009, the Royal Mail released a limited edition of stamps entitled "British Design Classics", featuring an original, egg-shell blue, MK1 Mini, registration XAA 274.
 On 17 May, a world record parade of 1,450 Minis congregated at Crystal Palace as part of a London to Brighton run.
 The following week, 10,000 Minis and 25,000 people attended an anniversary party at Silverstone Circuit on the border of Buckinghamshire and Northamptonshire.

 Between 7 and 10 August 2009 approximately 4000 minis from around the world congregated at Longbridge Birmingham to celebrate the 50th anniversary.
 On 26 August 2009, smallcarBIGCITY launched in London to provide sightseeing tours of the capital in a fleet of restored Mini Coopers.

+In popular culture

+In the British sitcom Mr. Bean, the eponymous title character drives a citron green 1977 British Leyland Mini 1000 Mark 4 with a matte black bonnet.
+In the pilot episode, he drives an orange 1969 BMC Morris Mini 1000 Mark 2.